Selengerel/disaster_response/README.md

 ## Project Motivation<a name="motivation"></a>

-In this project, I analyze disaster messages provided from Figure Eight https://appen.com/ and build a web app that classifies messages using a ML pipeline into 36 categories.
+In this project I use disaster messages provided from Figure Eight https://appen.com/ to build a web app that classifies messages using a ML pipeline into 36 categories.
+I approach as follows:
+- Build an ETL (Extract, Transform, Load) Pipeline to repair the data.
+- Build a supervised learning model using a machine learning Pipeline.
+- Build a web app that:
+   - takes an input message and gets the classification results of the input in several categories.
+   - displays visualisations of the training datasets.

 ## File Descriptions <a name="files"></a>